justinethier/cyclone/docs/Lazy-Sweeping.md

 - Thread-Local Data - There is no need to lock the heap for allocation or sweeping since both operations are performed by the same thread.
 - Reduced Complexity - According to [[1]](#references) the algorithmic complexity of mark-sweep is reduced to be proportional to the size of the live data in the heap instead of the whole heap, similar to a copying collector.
 Lazy sweeping will perform best when most of the heap is empty.

+In the latest version of Cyclone Scheme (0.9) we have modified major GC to use lazy sweeping.
+We discuss the changes required to the existing GC, present results, and consider next steps.

 # Terms

 - Collector - A thread running the garbage collection code.
 The collector is responsible for coordinating and performing most of the work for major garbage collections.